Cub Scouting

 No Way!

 Unlike other extracurricular activities, Cub Scouts is designed to fit your busy family schedule.
 Is it baseball or basketball season?
 No Problem!
-We encourage our Scouts to do other things outside of Scouting, like join sports team, school clubs, or get involved in their church or community.
-Cub Scouts follows the school calendar and because you determine the pace and involvement of your child, Cub Scouting is flexible and can easily be integrated into your forever changing life style.
+We encourage our Scouts to do other things outside of Scouting, like joining sports teams or school clubs, or getting involved in their church or community.
+Cub Scouts follow the school calendar, and because you determine the pace and involvement of your child’s participation, Cub Scouting is flexible and can easily be integrated into your forever-changing lifestyle.

 Frequently Asked Questions

-In Cub Scouting you’ll have lots of fun, adventure, and activities with your den and pack.
+In Cub Scouting, you’ll have lots of fun, adventure, and activities with your den and pack.
 But there’s more to it than that.
 Being a Cub Scout means you are a member of a worldwide youth movement that stands for certain values and beliefs.
 Cub Scouting is more than something to do.
 It’s all about the person you are and the person you will become.
-Cub Scouts involve a variety of family activities that encourage good behavior, teach lifelong values, strengthens family bonds, and Cub Scouting is always fun!
+Cub Scouting offers a variety of family activities that encourage good behavior, teach lifelong values, strengthen family bonds, and keep Cub Scouting fun!

 Den meetings are fun, provide time for connection (making friends), learning, and advancing within the program and handbook.

 Yes!
-Most Cub Scout Packs have at least one campout in the fall and spring.
-Additional opportunities and events are hosted by our local Scouting council at our camps and other locations that are available for families and Cub Scout Packs to participate in.
+Most Cub Scout Packs have at least one campout in the fall and one in the spring.
+Additional opportunities and events are hosted by our local Scouting council at our camps and other locations, available for families and Cub Scout Packs to participate in.
 Check out upcoming events and activities.

-Cub Scouts are organized by age/grade to form dens.
-Each of these dens have a leader who helps the Cubs earn their rank for the year.
-These ranks are: Lion, Tiger, Wolf, Bear, Webelos, Arrow of Light.
+Cub Scouts are organized by age or grade into dens.
+Each of these dens has a leader who helps the Cubs earn their rank for the year.
+These ranks are: Lion, Tiger, Wolf, Bear, Webelos, and Arrow of Light.
 Each of these ranks and awards in Cub Scouting has its own requirements.
-As you advance through the ranks, the requirements get more challenging, to match the new skills and abilities you learn as you get older.
-The dens usually meet on average twice a month and then all the Dens come together once a month for a “Pack Meeting”.
-The Pack meeting is meant to recognize the Cub Scouts for their achievements, have a fun activity to participate in as a Pack, and to share important updates with parents.
+As you advance through the ranks, the requirements get more challenging to match the new skills and abilities you learn as you get older.
+The dens usually meet on average twice a month, and then all the Dens come together once a month for a “Pack Meeting”.
+The Pack meeting is meant to recognize the Cub Scouts for their achievements, have a fun activity to participate in as a Pack, and share important updates with parents.

 Learn About Ranks

 Scouting has an annual membership/insurance fee that is less than $10 per month.
 For a new Cub Scout, the cost is $110 per year.
-Individual packs might have some small additional costs or dues to cover events, activities, or other necessary items for program.
-The character development, leadership, and life skills that are taught in Cub Scouting are too important for money to stand in the way of a child participating.
-This is why we offer financial assistance, and we have never denied anyone participation due to funding.
+Individual packs might have some small additional costs or dues to cover events, activities, or other necessary items for the program.
+The character development, leadership, and life skills taught in Cub Scouting are too important for money to stand in the way of a child’s participation.
+This is why we offer financial assistance, and we have never denied anyone participation for lack of funds.

-This form can be filled out electronically and emailed to David Sikes, Director of Field Services/COO, at david.sikes@scouting.org
+This form can be filled out electronically and emailed to David Sikes, Director of Field Services/COO.

 See Cost Breakdown

 We have created a Parent Guide to help explain the Cub Scouting program to new parents.
 This is updated every fall to coincide with our recruitment campaign.
-Additional information can be found on the National Website and you can also call the council office at (502) 361-2624 to speak with a local representative to assist you.
+Additional information can be found on the National Website, and you can also call the council office at (502) 361-2624 to speak with a local representative to assist you.
+Read Parent Guide

 Unlike other extracurricular activities, Cub Scouts is designed to fit your family’s busy schedule.
 Is it baseball or basketball season?
 No Problem!
-We encourage our Scouts to do other things outside of Scouting, like join sports team, school clubs, or get involved in their church or community.
-Cub Scouts follows the school calendar and if you miss a meeting or an activity that is ok, there will be another.
+We encourage our Scouts to do other things outside of Scouting, like joining sports teams or school clubs, or getting involved in their church or community.
+Cub Scouts follow the school calendar, and if you miss a meeting or an activity, that is ok, there will be another.
 You can also work on the advancement at home with your Cub Scout and go at your own pace.
-Because you determine the pace and involvement of your child, Cub Scouting is flexible and can easily be integrated into your family schedule or a busy season.
+Because you determine the pace and level of involvement for your child, Cub Scouting is flexible and can easily be integrated into your family schedule or a busy season.

 All Types!
 All Kids (K-5th Grade) are welcome in Cub Scouts!